mardix/litedom/docs/content/guide-docs/component.md

 [TOC]

-**reLift-HTML** turns your application into smaller composable fully compliant **Web Component** (Custom Element + Shadow DOM), which can be used as  embeddable elements or Custom Elements with Custom Tags to be reused.
+**reLift-HTML** turns your application into smaller composable fully compliant **Web Component** (Custom Element + Shadow DOM), which can be used as  In-Place elements or Custom Elements with Custom Tags to be reused.

-### Embeddable Elements
+### In-Place Elements

-*Embeddable Elements* is set in place by using the current DOM element section to turn it into reactive.
+*In-Place Elements* is set in place by using the current DOM element section to turn it into reactive.
 An emebeddable element is not intended to be reused.
-It also requires the `el` to be set.
+It also requires the `el` to be set, and `tagName` to be omitted.

 ```html